 Waiver participation is based on choice and the right of participants to assist in the development of their service plan/care plan and to designate others who will be involved in the process.
-Service plan development occurs during the initial visit between an RN and consumer, family, representative or any other individual as identified by the member.
-The RN is employed under contract by the case management provider.
+Service plan development occurs during the initial visit between RN and consumer, family, representative or any other individual as identified by the member.
+As it pertains to SOURCE the RN is an employee of the case management agency.
+The RN for CCSP is employed under contract by the traditional case management provider.
 Consumers have the right and responsibility to participate in the development of the service plan and in the selection of service provider(s) as well as the freedom of choice in determining which representatives will be included in the process.
 The service plan is reviewed with the consumer/representative no less often than every three months or more frequently, as needed.
-Georgia uses a personcentered planning approach to honor the wishes of the member at initial assessment and all reassessments.
+Georgia uses a person centered planning approach to honor the wishes of the member at initial assessment and all reassessments.